 It wasn’t uncommon to see sprinklers going off in the arenas where Self played due to fans setting off firecrackers inside an indoor stadium.
 There were also large fan-created tifos that covered the end zone sections throughout games.
-Finally, if there were losses, Self knew he’d deal with it locally, whether at a supermarket or on a walk.
-Garmisch-Partenkirchen might be a ski-resort town with just under 27,000 people, but the hockey support was intense in the city.
+When there were losses, Self knew he’d deal with it locally, whether at a supermarket or out on a walk.
+Garmisch-Partenkirchen might be a ski-resort town with a population under 27,000 people, but the hockey support was intense in the city.

 “You actually become a part of the community,” he said.
 “The fans who come to support you, you get to know them on a personal level.
 So, I would see them if I went for coffee or lunch, just walking around town and they’d feel very comfortable coming up to you and asking you questions about the team or the most recent game.”

 Due to the shortened university hockey league schedule and then the early start of the German hockey leagues, Self was able to perform as a dual-sport athlete.
 While in University, Self was able to fly out to NLL games when his University Hockey League season was on Christmas break or the season had ended.
 One season he finished his German hockey league season to fly home and finish off an NLL season with the Chicago Shamrox.
 Although he thoroughly enjoyed his time in the Bavarian Alps, Self felt the time was right to retire from hockey and give lacrosse his full attention in 2011.